 It suffered during the French Revolution and was later returned to Louise-Marie-Adélaide de Bourbon.
 It was once again confiscated in 1848, and it was turned into a state prison.
 It was finally returned to the Orléans family in 1873.

 The tour begins at St Hubert Chapel, where you can also find Leonardo da Vinci’s grave.
-Once inside the chateau you first encounter the Guards’ Room, the Sentries Walk and the Noble Guardmen’s Room, which was used by the knight d’Artagnan.
+Once inside the chateau you first encounter the Guards’ Room, the Sentries Walk and the Noble Guardsmen’s Room, which was used by the knight d’Artagnan.

 The first royal quarter is called the Drummers’ Room, and it was once the King’s dressing room.
 The large council chamber also served as a place for celebrations.